 StartUp Hub Jakarta

-Jakarta, the largest city of Indonesia, is also known as one of the biggest megacities in the world.
+Jakarta, the capital and largest city of Indonesia, is also known as one of the biggest megacities in the world.
 The country’s growing middle class keeps flocking into the city, bringing with it a strong purchasing power, high penetration of mobile phones and an enormous demand for online services.
 Altogether, this presents plenty of opportunities for new business ideas.

 Fast Growth with a need for stable businesses